 By Rachel Rettner

-The new policy statement will be published in the November issue of the journal Pediatrics.
+The study will be published in an upcoming issue of the European Journal of Personality.

 Sorokowska and colleagues asked 30 men and 30 women to don white cotton t-shirts for three consecutive nights.
 Participants could not use fragrances, deodorants or soaps, and could not smoke or drink or eat odorous foods during the study.
 Participants also took a personality test.